michaelpatrickpurcell/temporal-mechanics/README.md

       In this phase, the characters find out what happened as a result of their actions.
       The players describe the narrative consequences of the outcome of the check made to determine the outcome of the scene.

-## Creating a Story Scene
-To create a story scene, the players simply describe what their characters hope to accomplish during that scene.
+To create a story scene, the players describe what their characters hope to accomplish during that scene.
 This should be a proactive goal.
 That is, it should describe something that the characters want to do rather than something that they hope to prevent from occurring.
 This is particularly important when creating the climactic scene.